 World T.E.A.M. recommends using Microsoft Edge, Safari and Firefox for the Adventure Team Challenge Colorado website.
 Chrome can also be used, but it is not recommended as user plugin programs may create issues.
 Using older browsers, such as Microsoft Internet Explorer, are not recommended.
 It is also recommended to reach the site using newer operating systems, such as Windows 10 or the latest version of Android and Mac OS.

 Returning athletes and volunteers from previous Adventure Team Challenge Colorado programs need to create a new user account, specifying a new user name and password.
 Old account information from 2014-2017 was not carried over to the new site.
-If you were a participant in our Face of America 2018 cycling challenge, your user name and password can be used.
+If you were a participant in our Face of America Gettysburg cycling challenge in 2018 or 2019, your user name and password can be used.

 If you already created an account for this year’s Challenge and forgot your password, you may request a password reset through our Login page.

 If you are adding content to your Adventure Team Challenge Colorado participant fundraising page, keep in mind that pop-up blockers may cause issues with the online software.
 If you have a pop-up blocker, disable it for the site.